ilundberg/replication/pstratreg_ex/README.md

 # pstratreg_ex

 Replication code for examples illustrating regression-based principal stratification.
 This repository corresponds to a paper in progress, and will be updated in the future.
-With questions, contact Ian Lundberg ([ilundberg@cornell.edu](mailto:ilundberg@cornell.edu)) and Soonhong Cho ([soonhongcho@g.ucla.edu](mailto:soonhongcho@g.ucla.edu)).
+With questions, contact Ian Lundberg ([ianlundberg@ucla.edu](mailto:ianlundberg@ucla.edu)) and Soonhong Cho ([soonhongcho@g.ucla.edu](mailto:soonhongcho@g.ucla.edu)).

 To use this code, do a few thing